T. Rex (band): Formation and psychedelic folk (July 1967 – mid-1970)

-Marc Bolan founded Tyrannosaurus Rex in July 1967, following a handful of failed solo singles and a brief career as lead guitarist in psych-rock band John's Children.
-After a solitary disastrous performance as a four-piece electric rock band on 22 July at the Electric Garden in London's Covent Garden alongside drummer Steve Porter plus two older musicians: guitarist Ben Cartland and an unknown bassist, the group immediately broke up.
+Marc Bolan founded Tyrannosaurus Rex in July 1967, following a handful of failed solo singles and a brief period as lead guitarist in psych-rock band John's Children.
+After a solitary disastrous performance as a four-piece electric rock band on 22 July at the Electric Garden in London's Covent Garden alongside drummer Steve Porter plus two older musicians, guitarist Ben Cartland and an unknown bassist, the group immediately broke up.
 Subsequently, Bolan retained the band name and the services of Porter, who switched to percussion under the name Steve Peregrin Took, and the two began performing acoustic material as a duo with a repertoire of folk-influenced Bolan-penned songs.
 Inspired by an influential performance by Ravi Shankar whom Bolan had seen while touring West Germany with John's Children, the band adopted a stage manner resembling the performance of traditional Indian music.

-The combination of Bolan's acoustic guitar and distinctive vocal style with Took's bongos and assorted percussion—which often included children's instruments such as the Pixiphone—earned them a devoted following in the thriving hippy underground scene.
-BBC Radio One Disc jockey John Peel championed the band early in their recording career.
+The combination of Bolan's acoustic guitar and distinctive vocal style with Took's bongos and assorted percussion—which often included children's instruments, such as the Pixiphone—earned them a devoted following in the thriving hippy underground scene.
+BBC Radio 1 Disc jockey John Peel championed the band early in their recording career.
 Peel later appeared on record with them, reading stories written by Bolan.
-Another key collaborator was producer Tony Visconti, who went on to produce the band's albums well into their second, glam rock phase.
-Their debut album My People Were Fair and Had Sky in Their Hair... remained in the UK Albums chart for nine weeks and peaked at number 15.
-Their second album Prophets, Seers & Sages was released a few months later.
+Another key collaborator was producer Tony Visconti, who produced all of the band's records through to the mid-1970s.
+Their debut album My People Were Fair and Had Sky in Their Hair...
+But Now They're Content to Wear Stars on Their Brows remained in the UK Albums chart for nine weeks and peaked at number 15.
+Their second album Prophets, Seers & Sages: The Angels of the Ages was released a few months later, reaching number 44.

 During 1968–1969, Tyrannosaurus Rex had become a modest success on radio and on record.
-Their third single "Pewter Suitor", released in January 1969, failed to chart but their third album Unicorn came within striking distance of the UK Top 10 Albums.
-While Bolan's early solo material was rock and roll-influenced pop music, by now he was writing dramatic and baroque songs with lush melodies and surreal lyrics filled with Greek and Persian mythology as well as poetic creations of his own.
+Their third single "Pewter Suitor", released in January 1969, failed to chart but their third album Unicorn charted just outside the Top Ten.
+While Bolan's pre-Tyrannosaurus Rex solo material had been rock and roll-influenced pop music, by now he was writing dramatic and baroque songs with lush melodies and surreal lyrics filled with Greek and Persian mythology as well as poetic creations of his own.
 The band became regulars on Peel Sessions on BBC radio, and toured Britain's student union halls.